kambria-platform/kbcb/README.md

 # Kambria Codebase CLI (kbcb)

-Kambria codebase CLI is a command-line tool that afilitates developers to integrate their repositories to Kambria codebase system.
+Kambria codebase CLI is a command-line tool that afilitates developers to integrate their repositories to Kambria Codebase platform.

 # How to install